selemondev/nuxt-es-tool-kit/README.md

 npx nuxi@latest module add @selemondev/nuxt-es-tool-kit
 ```

 That's it!
-You can now use `nuxt-es-tool-kit` in your Nuxt application ✨.
+You can now use the `@selemondev/nuxt-es-tool-kit` module in your Nuxt application ✨.

 ## Configuration

-The `nuxt-es-tool-kit` module allows you to add prefixes, aliases and utilities.
+The `@selemondev/nuxt-es-tool-kit` module allows you to add prefixes, aliases and utilities.

 All the modules are supported except the `compat` module as it clashes with the other modules.
 The so called `compat` module has APIs that are supported natively by JavaScript.